Capital punishment in Turkey

 Capital punishment was abolished in Turkey in 2004, and no prisoners have been executed since October 1984.
 Before that, over 500 convicts sentenced to death were executed.
 The method of execution was hanging.
+Following the Turkish coup attempt in July 2016, the European Union and the Council of Europe warned Turkey that its EU membership accession negotiations and membership in the Council of Europe would be terminated if it reinstated the death penalty.

 History

 According to Hanz Chiappetta, since the foundation of Turkey in 1923, capital punishment has been carried out 588 times.
 Turkey's last public execution took place in 1960 in Istanbul.

 Prior to 1984, executions would usually occur after military interventions.
 Adnan Menderes, who served as Prime Minister, was hanged on 17 September 1961 following the 1960 coup d'état, along with two other cabinet members, Fatin Rüştü Zorlu and Hasan Polatkan.
 Student leaders Deniz Gezmiş, Hüseyin İnan, and Yusuf Aslan were hanged on 6 May 1972 after the 1971 military memorandum.

 Between 1972 and 1980, Turkey experienced an eight-year gap wherein no executions were carried out, but this hiatus ended with the hangings of two men, 24-year-old Necdet Adali and 22-year-old Mustafa Pahlivanoglu, who were convicted of terrorism for their roles in the 1980 Turkish coup d'état.
 The men had appealed for clemency, but Turkey's National Security Council rejected their appeals, and the hangings took place shortly before dawn on 8 October 1980.
 Between 1980 and 1984, a total of 50 men, including 27 political activists, were executed by Turkish authorities following the coup.
 The last of these 27, and also the last person to be executed in Turkey, was Hıdır Aslan, who was hanged in Burdur on 25 October 1984.

 Twenty-four articles of the 1926 Turkish Penal Code (Law 765) provided for a mandatory death penalty for crimes against the state, the government, and the Constitution and military, as well as for civilian criminal offences like murder and rape.
 These 24 articles defined a total of 29 offences punishable by death.